Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Speed of Sound and Conformality

 \section{Speed of Sound and Conformality}

 The speed of sound ($C_S$) inside a NS is a direct measure of the stiffness of the EoS.
 This is defined as the slope of the EoS curve via

 In the previous section, we observed that incorporating the BHF-corrected effective nucleon mass leads to significant differences in the $M$-$R$ relations, tidal deformability, compactness and MoI.
 Although $C_S$ cannot be directly measured, it can be inferred indirectly from EoS constraints and other NS observables obtained through pulsar and GW data.
-Bayesian methods are commonly used to infer $C_S$ from observational priors by sampling various EoS parameterizations.
-These studies suggest that to support the existence of $\sim 2M_\odot$ NSs, $C_S$ must exceed the conformal limit $C_S \leq c/\sqrt{3}$ (where $c$ is the speed of light in vacuum), typically peaking around $\rho \approx 3 - 4\rho_0$, attaining values $C^2_S \approx 0.6$ \cite{Chatterjee:2023ecc}.
+Bayesian methods are commonly used to infer $C_S$ from observational priors by sampling various EoS parametrisations.
+These studies suggest that to support the existence of $\approx 2M_\odot$ NSs, $C_S$ must exceed the conformal limit $C_S \leq c/\sqrt{3}$ (where $c$ is the speed of light in vacuum), typically peaking around $\rho \approx 3\rho_0-4\rho_0$, attaining values $C^2_S \approx 0.6$ \cite{Chatterjee:2023ecc}.
 These results strongly indicate possible stiffening of the EoS in the NS interior.
 We present a comparative analysis of the $C_S$ and associated measures of conformality in the RMF and BHF frameworks.
 We note that the inclusion of a small fraction of DM in the NS does not significantly alter $C_S$~\cite{Lopes:2024ixl}.

 In Fig.~\ref{fig:rho-cs2}, we show the variation of $C^2_S$ as functions of $\rho^V$, along with the slope ($\alpha$) and curvature ($\beta$) of the energy per particle (see Appendix~\ref{conformality} for a brief discussion), in both the RMF and BHF frameworks.
-These theoretical predictions are compared with the confidence intervals derived in Ref.~\cite{Marczenko:2023txe}.
-To obtain these constraints, the authors adopted a piecewise-linear speed-of-sound parameterization for the EoS in the density range $\lt[0.5,1.1\rt]\rho_0$~\cite{Annala:2019puf}, while using the Baym-Pethick-Sutherland EoS at sub-nuclear densities and pQCD EoS at asymptotically high densities.
+These theoretical predictions are compared with the confidence intervals derived in Ref.~\cite{Marczenko:2023txe}, in which a piecewise-linear speed-of-sound parametrisation was adopted for the EoS in the density range $\lt[0.5,1.1\rt]\rho_0$~\cite{Annala:2019puf}, while using the Baym-Pethick-Sutherland EoS at sub-nuclear densities and pQCD EoS at asymptotically high densities.
 The observational inputs used in their analysis include the tidal deformability $\Lambda_{1.4}$ from GW170817~\cite{LIGOScientific:2018cki} and the mass of PSR J0952–0607~\cite{Romani:2022jhd}, leading to constraints expressed as functions of energy density $\mc{E}$.
 For comparison with our results expressed in terms of $\rho^V$, we have rescaled the energy density values in their constraints by a factor of $\rho_0/\mc{E}_0$, where $\mc{E}_0 \approx 150~\text{MeV}/\text{fm}^3$ denotes the nuclear saturation energy density.